isomerpages/psd-psc-sch/_2020-virtual-information-session/0-2020-virtual-information-session.md

 * **How will the Game-Based Assessment (GBA) be used in the selection process?**\
   In the 2021 PSC Scholarships Selection exercise, the GBA will be included in the existing range of assessment tools that the PSC uses to identify potential scholarship recipients holistically.
-These tools include co-curricular activity (CCA) records, psychometric tests, school assessment reports, National Service (NS) reports (if applicable), community service projects, leadership roles, other achievements, internship records and a panel interview.
+These tools include co-curricular activity (CCA) records, psychometric tests, school assessment reports, National Service reports (if applicable), community service projects, leadership roles, other achievements, internship records and a panel interview.

 * **Are there any changes to the process due to COVID-19?**\